SHRADHA-YEWALE/React-marketplace-application/README.md

 3. **Add Post Page**:
    * This page component is implemented with **Functional Component along with react hooks**.
    * Implemented **React context** to manage global state.
-(Displaying the product item details that has added).
+(Displaying the product item details that have been added).
-   * It allows user to add product by adding product details(name, description, price, address, contact).
+   * It allows users to add products by adding product details(name, description, price, address, contact).
    * Implemented uploading the product image functionality with the use of **multer**.

 ### Backend